victorrseloy/jekyll-now/_posts/2016-09-18-what-is-the-javascript-hoisting.md

 ## function declaration x function expression

-One important thing to note is that **hoisting will move only declarations** so for example if you have some function expression and try to invoke it before the asignment, you will get an error
+One important thing to note is that **hoisting will move only declarations**.
+So for example if you have a function expression and try to invoke it before its assignment, you will get an error

 {% highlight js %}